netscaler/netscaler-k8s-ingress-controller/docs/configure/annotations.md

 ## Smart annotations for routes

 Similar to Ingress, you can also use smart annotations with OpenShift routes.
-The Citrix ingress controller converts the routes in OpenShift to a set of Netscaler objects.
+The Netscaler ingress controller converts the routes in OpenShift to a set of Netscaler objects.

-The following table details the smart annotations provided by the Citrix ingress controller:
+The following table details the smart annotations provided by the Netscaler ingress controller:

 | Netscaler entity name | Smart annotation | Example |
 | ----------------------- | ---------------- | ------- |